ESIvy/esivy.gihub.io/content/posts/scrivener-how-to-open-project.md

 ---
-title: Scrivener – How to open an existing Project in Scrivener for Windows, fully explained
+title: "Scrivener – How to open an existing Project in Scrivener for Windows, fully explained"
 date: '2014-10-07T11:30:59-05:00'
 status: publish
 path: /scrivener-how-to-open-project